15 Spanish/Bilingual Books about Mother's Day

 This post contains affiliate links which means we may earn a commission if you use them at no cost to you.
 Please read our disclosure for more information.

 I can definitely relate to those of you who sometimes feel like you don't tell your mom how much you appreciate and love her enough.
-This will be the first and toughest Mother's Day for me, since it will be the first one without her.
-I remember the crafts and letters I used to write to her in elementary school, and I know my mom loved them and kept them all.
+This will be the third one without my mami and the first one as a mom.
+I remember the crafts and letters I used to make her in elementary school, and I know my mom loved them and kept them all.
 I don't remember exactly the title of the books we read in class about this holiday, but I know it was in school that I had the opportunity to show my mom how much I loved her with crafts and with print.
-Seeing them now as a teacher gives me a feeling of appreciation towards my teachers because I know that it took planning from their part.
-This Mother's Day, be the teacher that takes the time to read stories that celebrate these amazing human beings.
+Seeing them now gives me a feeling of appreciation towards teachers because I know that it took a lot of planning from their part.

-Take into account that what you make in class with your students today will be kept as a keepsake for years to come.
-Your students and their moms will be thankful.
+Please remember that what you make in class with your students today will be kept as a keepsake for years to come.
+Your students and their moms will be thankful!

 We hope you enjoy this list!